Records of members of parliament of the United Kingdom: First general election victors by religious affiliation

 When the UK Parliament was established in 1801, non-Anglicans were prevented from taking their seats as MPs under the Test Act 1672.
 However, Methodists took communion at Anglican churches until 1795, and some continued to do so, and many Presbyterians were prepared to accept Anglican communion, thus ensuring that members of these creeds were represented in the Parliament.
 Some Unitarians were also elected.

 The first Roman Catholic general election victors in the UK Parliament were at the 1830 general election.
 They included Daniel O'Connell and James Patrick Mahon in Clare.

 The first Quaker general election victor was Joseph Pease at the 1832 general election.

 The first Moravian general election victor was Charles Hindley at the 1835 general election.

 The first Jewish general election victor was Lionel de Rothschild at the 1847 general election.
 He was not permitted to take his seat until 1858.

 The first Catholic Apostolic general election victor was Henry Drummond also at the 1847 election.

 The first Baptist general election victor was George Goodman at the 1852 general election.

 The first Congregationalist general election victor was Samuel Morley at the 1865 general election.

 The first declared atheist general election victor was Charles Bradlaugh at the 1880 general election.
 He was not permitted to take the oath until January 1886, although he sat briefly in 1880–81 when permitted to affirm allegiance; a legal action later held that affirmation had no effect.

 The first Parsi general election victor was Dadabhai Naoroji at the 1892 general election.

 The first Sikh general election victor was Piara Khabra at the 1992 general election.

 The first Latter-day Saint general election victor was Terry Rooney at the 1992 general election, after being initially elected for his seat at a by-election in 1990.

 The first Muslim general election victor was Mohammad Sarwar at the 1997 general election.

 The first Hindu general election victor was Shailesh Vara at the 2005 general election.

 The first Buddhist general election victor was Suella Braverman, then known as Suella Fernandes, at the 2015 general election.

 Physical attributes

 Heaviest

 The heaviest MP of all time is believed to be Sir Cyril Smith, MP for Rochdale between 1972 and 1992, who weighed 189.6 kg (nearly 30 stone) at his peak in 1976.

 Tallest

-The tallest MP of all time is believed to be Daniel Kawczynski at 6 ft 8+1/2 in in 2007, later stated to be 6 ft 9 in in 2014.
-Before Kawczynski's election for Shrewsbury and Atcham in 2005, the record was held by Louis Gluckstein, MP for Nottingham East between 1931 and 1945, who measured 2.02 m.
+The tallest MP of all time is believed to be Daniel Kawczynski, MP for Shrewsbury and Atcham between 2005 and 2024, at 6 ft 8+1/2 in in 2007, later stated to be 6 ft 9 in in 2014.
+Before Kawczynski's election the record was held by Louis Gluckstein, MP for Nottingham East between 1931 and 1945, who measured 2.02 m.